gisoftlab/tlusty_test/README.md

 This task should not take you more than 1 evening.

-ATTENTION: Your solution should customize React Admin on top of Hydra, without losing the connection to API Platfrom via Hydra.
+ATTENTION: Your solution should customize React Admin on top of Hydra, without losing the connection to API Platform via Hydra.

 Due date: 24 hours from assigning.